Conditioning on an extreme component: Model consistency with regular variation on cones: The CEV model and standard regular variation

-Therefore $\mu $ becomes a degenerate distribution in $x$, contradicting our conditional non-degeneracy assumptions.
-Thus $\mu(\cdot)$ cannot be a product measure. \end{proof}
+Thus, $\mu$ becomes a degenerate distribution in $x$, contradicting our conditional non-degeneracy assumptions and, consequently, $\mu(\cdot)$ cannot be a product measure. \end{pf}

-Lemma \ref{lem:stdnotprod} means that standard regular variation on $\Enb$ with a limit measure satisfying the conditional non-degeneracy conditions implies that the limit cannot be a product measure.
-Now suppose we have a generalized model as defined in Definition \ref{def:conevm} and the limit measure is a product.
-We will show that we cannot \emph{standardize} this to standard regular variation on some cone $\C \subset \E$ ($\C= \Enb$ for our case).
-Recall that when Definition \ref{def:conevm} holds, we can always standardize $Y$ so in the following we assume $Y^*$ is standardized and only worry about the standardization of $X$.
+Suppose we have a general CEV model as in Definition~\ref{def:conevm} with product limit measure.
+We show this CEV model cannot be \textit{standardized} to regular variation on some cone $\C\subset\E$ ($\C= \Enb$ in our case).
+Since Definition~\ref{def:conevm} implies that $Y$ can always be standardized, in the following, we assume that $Y^*$ is the standardized version of $Y$ and we only consider the problem of standardizing $X$. \begin{Theorem} Suppose that $X \in\R, Y^{*} > 0$ are random variables such that for functions $\alpha(\cdot) > 0, \beta(\cdot) \in\R$, we have, as $t \to \infty$,